-Seven cases of "jaundice of acute onset" were reported from two centres.
-Further investigation showed that they were cases of acute hepatitis A. Recommendations were given for implementing necessary hygiene measures and vaccination of close contacts was scheduled.
-Furthermore, four cases of hepatitis A from centres hosting refugees/migrants were reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
+Two cases of "jaundice of acute onset" were reported from one centre.
+Further investigation showed that they were acute hepatitis A cases.
+Recommendations were given for implementing necessary hygiene measures and vaccination of close contacts was scheduled.
+Furthermore, one case of hepatitis A from a centre hosting refugees/migrants was reported through the Mandatory Notification System that operates in parallel with the Surveillance System In Points Of Care For Refugees/Migrants.
 Public health measures were taken.

-During this week a total of 10 cases of "suspected scabies" were received from an unofficial refugees/migrants hosting site.
-The cases are part of a known cluster which appeared during the previous month.
+During this week a total of 7 cases of "suspected scabies" were received from an unofficial refugees/migrants hosting site.
+The cases are part of a known cluster which appeared during October.
 Recommendations have been given for the management of the cases and their contacts and support has been provided for their treatment.
-Cases of "suspected scabies" were reported from eleven additional centres.
+Cases of "suspected scabies" were reported from ten additional centres.

-During this week, 25 cases of chickenpox were reported from the total of the refugee/migrant centres in the country, the majority of whom were children (23 cases aged up to 14 years old).
+During this week, 28 cases of chickenpox were reported from the total of the refugee/migrant centres in the country, the majority of whom were children (24 cases aged up to 14 years old).
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
 The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).